ohnx/gh-js/README.md

     this.lang = null;           // Repo language
     // Note - In order to get the number of watchers, you will have to explicitly call this.fill()
     //        as the GitHub API doesn't actually return the number of watchers for some strange reason
-    //        see my paragraph in "GHuser.prototype.fill_repos" for more info this.watchers = 0;          // Watchers
+    //        see my paragraph in "GHuser.prototype.fill_repos" (in gh.js) for more info this.watchers = 0;          // Watchers
     this.stars = 0;             // # of stars
     this.forks = 0;             // # of forks